 |Ski Trab TR Race / Titan / Vario||30 x 27||25 x 31|

 |Ski Trab TR / Titan Adjustable||30 x 27||40 x 40|

 The numbers are the distance between sets of holes in width (across the ski) and length (along the ski) in millimeters.
+The "slash" widths (e.g. 32/36) indicate the front holes differ in width vs the rear.
 The 3rd number on the Vertical toes is the 5th hole behind the lock lever which is also present on older TLT Speed and Comfort series bindings from Dynafit.
-It is located 19mm up the ski from the first set of holes.
-The Dynafit and Plum 32/36 widths indicate the front holes are 4mm closer together than the rear.
-The Superlite 2.0 34/28 width indicates the front holes are 6mm further apart than the rear.
+It is located 19mm up the ski from the first set of holes (+19).
+Similarly, the Kingpin and TR-2 have a 5th heel hole far in front of the others.

 The astute will notice a half-millimeter discrepancy in some toe-hole lengths: 26.5 vs 27mm.
 Luckily, this doesn’t prevent us from reusing drill holes as binding hole diameters have seemingly standardized at 6mm, while screw thread diameters are set at 5.5mm, leaving a half-millimeter of wiggle room.

 However, fans of race bindings know that a half-millimeter can affect binding release characteristics, amount of heel rub in flat-on-ski mode, and degree of alignment between boot tech fittings and heel pins.
 And since binding screws are often countersunk, the act of tightening a screw can easily move a binding by this amount.
 Thus you often have to be conscious of the order in which you tighten binding screws, making sure not to tighten ones that pull in an unwanted direction first.